krish69212/GOHR-ERROR/README.md

 # GOHR ML Experiments (Simple Version)

-This repository contains the implementation of RL Agents for learning rule-based games.
+This repository contains the updated implementation of RL Agents for learning rule-based games by Pulick et al. The original paper is at https://ieeexplore.ieee.org/document/10510453

 ## Setup and Installation